foolOnTheHill/quake-log-parser/README.md

 # quake-log-parser

-A command line tool to read Quake 3 log files and generates reports.
+A command line tool that reads Quake 3 log files and generates reports.

 Requirements
 ------------